 Here’s what you’ll need to make the DIY daily shower spray:

 7 1/2 cups water

 5 teaspoons dish soap (I use the Target generic Dawn blue dish soap)

 1 1/2 teaspoons lemon oil (optional)

 Using a funnel, pour all the ingredients into a gallon container.
 Put on the cap and shake.

 Spray the daily shower spray on your shower walls and surfaces after showering.
 No rinsing or elbow grease required.

 This makes about 14 1/2 cups of cleaner.

-The lemon oil, which is said to have disinfecting properties, helps hide the vinegar smell.
+Adding essential oils, like lemon oil, which is said to have disinfecting properties, helps hide the vinegar smell.
 You know, so your bathroom doesn’t smell like salad dressing after spraying the cleaner in your shower.

 I could’ve been a fancy blogger and made custom vinyl labels for the bottles but I don’t have time for all that so I busted out a Sharpie to label the bottle and gallon refill jug.